HyperDbg/HyperDbg/README.md

 ## How does it work?

-We explained about how HyperDbg internally works and how we designed its features in the [documentation](https://docs.hyperdbg.org/design).

-Here's a diagram that shows how HyperDbg works:
+You can read about internal design of HyperDbg and its features in the [documentation](https://docs.hyperdbg.org/design).
+Here's a top-level diagram that shows how HyperDbg works:
 </br>

 <p align="center"><a href="https://hyperdbg.org/"><img align="center" width="70%" height="100%" src="https://raw.githubusercontent.com/HyperDbg/graphics/master/Diagrams/Diagram-hq-v1/Diagram_v1.jpg" alt="HyperDbg Design"></a></br>